-There isn’t a magical fat burner to solve your weight loss problems, but there are things that can help.
+There isn’t a magic fat burner to solve your weight loss problems, but there are things that can help.
 The most efficient and effective way to do so is to take your own initiative and stick to your goals.
-However, there is a new method that has got people questioning about the possibilities.
+We’ll show you how weight loss with cannabis works.

 What you need is an effective fat burner that can make your current diet and exercise strategy even more effective.
 That fat burner might just be found in a surprising source: marijuana.
 Whilst it is true that marijuana has often been associated with snacking and watching T.V., more studies are showing that cannabis could have many applications besides recreational fun – it can be used to treat all sorts of medical and health issues.

-So far, studies have found that people who used cannabis regularly (at least three to five times a week) have fasting insulin levels that are 16 percent lower than those who don’t.
-However, the effects of marijuana in regards to weight loss have not been intensively studied.
+A study in the American Journal of Medicine found that people who used cannabis regularly (at least three to five times a week) had fasting insulin levels that were 16 percent lower than those who didn’t.
+However, the effects of marijuana in regards to weight loss hasn’t been intensively studied.
 This is down to the legal status of marijuana and has made further studies difficult to conduct.

 Are you still wondering how it works, and whether or not this fat burner is for you?
 Keep reading to find out more.